Xunnamius/memoize/docs/src/variables/memoizer.md

 `maxAgeMs <= 0` is the same as not providing `maxAgeMs`.

 Use the `wasPromised: true` option to return a resolved promise when `get` is called with a matching cache scope and id.
+It is unnecessary to set this option if the caller is already an asynchronous function, since anything it returns will already be wrapped in a promise.
+This is useful for synchronous functions that might return a promise or might not depending on their input, such as [memoize](../functions/memoize.md).

 Attempting to "set" `undefined` as a value is a no-op.